fjarri/reikna/doc/source/api/cluda.rst

     .. py:classmethod:: create(device=None, fast_math=True, async=True)

-        Creates the new :py:class:`tigger.cluda.api.Context` object with its own context and queues inside.
+        Creates the new :py:class:`reikna.cluda.api.Context` object with its own context and queues inside.
         Intended for cases when you want to base your whole program on CLUDA.

         :param device: device to create context for, element of the list returned by :py:meth:`Platform.get_devices`.